-Feedback from TTC Hackathon attendees
+Feedback from past event attendees

 You always leave with a golden nugget.
 (By attending TTC hackathons) you are always enriching your experience even when you think you've got this D&I thing covered.
 It's absolutely buzzing with energy and participation.
 Sara Milne, Chief Technology Officer, Lloyds Banking Group